angular/components/docs/theming.md

 ```

 ### Future work
-* When the "all" package is release, there will be a mixin that captures all of the component's
+* When the "all" package is released, there will be a mixin that captures all of the component's
   theme styles so that you don't have to include them all individually.
 * Once CSS variables (custom properties) are available in all the browsers we support,
   we will explore how to take advantage of them to make theming even simpler.